-Damac Hills Property Investment 2026: Branded Residences, Golf Community, and Villa Yields
+Damac Hills Property Investment: Branded Residences, Golf

-By Invest Gulf Editorial · Updated June 5, 2026 · 9 min read
+By Invest Gulf Editorial · Updated June 7, 2026 · 9 min read

 Damac Hills is DAMAC Properties’ flagship golf community — 42 million sq ft centred on Trump International Golf Club, with apartment clusters, townhouses, and villas radiating outward along Hessa Street.
 For investors, it occupies the space between premium Emaar villa communities and mid-market apartment yield plays: accessible villa entry, branded residence optionality, and yields that beat Palm Jumeirah but trail JVC.

-Knowledge base developer data: DAMAC delivers ~88% on time with branded residences and flexible payment plans.
+Market context developer data: DAMAC delivers ~88% on time with branded residences and flexible payment plans.
 That is credible but not Emaar-tier — due diligence on the specific project matters more here than in Dubai Hills or Arabian Ranches.

 Quick answer: Apartment gross 6.0–7.5%, villa gross 4.0–5.5%.
 Entry from AED 550K (studio) or AED 2.8M (3BR villa).
 DAMAC branded product.
 Verify project-level delivery, not just developer average.